nnieddu/nnieddu.github.io/blog/README.md

 # Dev Blog

-## This Blog was made int TypeScript with React JS, styled with Sass, Bootstrap and build with webpack.
+## This Blog was made in TypeScript with React JS, styled with Sass, Bootstrap and build with webpack.

 ## External assets or library :